How To Feed A Loon

 How To Roast Beets

-Roasting beets are fun and deliver one of our most favorite vegetables in the world to eat.
-It is amazing how flavorful they after spending an hour in the oven, wrapped in foil.
+Roasting beets is fun and delivers one of our favorite vegetables in the world to eat.
+It is amazing how flavorful they are after spending an hour in the oven, wrapped in foil.
 Roasted beets in foil are so good, they are delicious on their own!

 We love using a combination of beets for this salad.
 Most folks are familiar with the bright red beets.